We empower women with one or no breasts to feel good about their bodies through visibility and conversation at breast cancer events

-Q: Do I need to be flat to be on a team?
+Q: Do I need to have aesthetic flat closure to be on a team?

-A: No. However, every STAFC team must have a flat ambassador or co-ambassador.
-Additionally, all team members must be informed about AFC and support it as a valid option.
+A: No, but all teams have at least one member that is flat and all members must be informed about AFC and support it as a valid option.

-Q: What if it’s just me?
-Can I participate as a sole individual?
+Q: Can I participate as a sole individual?

-A: Yes!
-It only takes one flat advocate/ambassador at a public awareness event to make a difference.
-All ambassadors must be open to including team members.
+A: Yes, it only takes one person at a public awareness event to make a difference but we strongly encourage having at least 2 team members.